taataa/tapspace/docs/api/v2/index.md

 <a name="tapspacecomponentsbasisisroot"></a>
 ## [tapspace](#tapspace).[components](#tapspacecomponents).[Basis](#tapspacecomponentsbasis):[isRoot](#tapspacecomponentsbasisisroot)()

-Is the element an affine root i.e. the element does not have an affine parent.
+Test is the basis an affine root i.e. does the element have no affine parent.
+A root basis can have non-affine parent in DOM.

 <p style="margin-bottom: 0"><strong>Returns:</strong></p>